kubernetes-study-guide/Kubernetes-Study-Guide/24_persistant_volume_claims/README.md

 There are a few features to highlight abou this yaml file:

-- [accessModes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes): The various ways available to a worker node (not pods).
+- **[accessModes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)**: The various ways available to a worker node (not pods).
 They are mutually exclusive, so you can only opt for one of available options during mount time.
-  - ReadWriteOnce – the volume can be mounted as read-write by a single node
+  - **ReadWriteOnce** – the volume can be mounted as read-write by a single node
-  - ReadOnlyMany – the volume can be mounted read-only by many nodes
+  - **ReadOnlyMany** – the volume can be mounted read-only by many nodes
-  - ReadWriteMany – the volume can be mounted as read-write by many nodes
+  - **ReadWriteMany** – the volume can be mounted as read-write by many nodes
 - [persistentVolumeReclaimPolicy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy) - This defines what to do with a PV's content want's it getes released by a PVC.
-  - Retain – manual reclamation.
+  - **Retain** – manual reclamation.
 The PV's data is retained after it's associated PVC is deleted.
 However the PV status becomes 'pending' rather than available.
 That's to give the KA a chance to (if necessary) to backup the PV's content and then make it available, be recreating the PV.
-  - Recycle – Delete all data stored inside the PV, so that it can be used as a clean PV.
+  - **Recycle** – Delete all data stored inside the PV, so that it can be used as a clean PV.
-  - Delete – Delete the whole PV
+  - **Delete** – Delete the whole PV